microspector/microspector/README.md

 ```

 ### Variables
-Variables can be used like `VariableName`, `{{ VariableName }}` OR  `$VariableName` all supported
+Variables can be used like `VariableName`, `{{ VariableName }}` OR  `$VariableName`.
+All supported
-in order to combine with any other templating and some brackets to allow reserved keywords being used as variable name.
+in order to combine with any other templating.
+Brackets are just to allow reserved keywords being used as variable name.
 For example `set $set 1` and `set {{ set }} 1` will set a variable named `set` while `set set 1` failing because set is a command
 Variables can be accessed and set in same way.
 Accessing supports nested variables like ` HttpResult.Json.message  ` but setting does not yet.

 ### Commands
 A Microspector script is a basic set of commands.
-Every command takes some params does the rest accordingly.
+Every command takes some params and does the rest accordingly.

 Currently supported commands are: